AMD’s 32-Core EYPC Milan Processors Beat Intel’s Flagship Xeons in Demo

-AMD CEO Dr. Lisa Su demoed the company’s upcoming third-gen EPYC Milan processors at CES, showing two of its 32-core models outperforming two 28-core Intel Xeon Scalable processors in a weather research and forecast (WRF) workload by 68%.
+AMD CEO Dr. Lisa Su demoed the company’s upcoming third-gen EPYC Milan processors at CES, showing one of its 32-core models outperforming a 28-core Intel Xeon Scalable processors in a weather research and forecast (WRF) workload by 68%.
 The demo also possibly foreshadows AMD’s pricing strategy with its 32-core EPYC Milan models.

 As with the current-gen EPYC Rome processors, AMD fabs the EPYC Milan chips with the 7nm process, and they top out at 64 cores.
 The most significant change to the series comes with the infusion of the Zen 3 microarchitecture that lends a 19% in instruction per cycle (IPC) throughput improvement courtesy of changes like a unified L3 cache and better thermal management techniques that allow the chip to extract more performance within any given TDP range.